An open call to action, for anyone who wants to join the NoTosh team in the following capacity:

 Am I the right person for the job?

 Moving people from passive thinking to dynamic activity means we need to ruffle a few feathers to get to the root of a problem.
 We push people out of their comfort zones, uncover uncomfortable truths and ask difficult questions – but our provocation is never unjustified, condescending or aggressive.
 When we communicate we ask interesting questions and raise issues that make people sit up and think… and we back that up with reassurance and advice.

 - You are pragmatic and fun

 When we communicate, we want to strike a fine balance between theory and practice – the why and the what – so that our audience experiences light bulb moments rather than the feeling of being plunged into darkness.
 By explaining everything clearly and logically (and that doesn’t mean dumbing down) we make ourselves more accessible and approachable.
-We take what we do seriously, but we have the confidence to reveal our human side and encourage our audience to realise that they’ll not only learn a lot, but thoroughly enjoy the process.
-This also means we have an eye for detail, in design of documentation and visuals, as well as in the design of detailed programmes of work that will change the face of an organisation.
+We take what we do seriously, but we have the confidence to reveal our human side and encourage our audience to realise that they’ll not only learn a lot but thoroughly enjoy the process.
+This also means we have an eye for detail, in the design of documentation and visuals, as well as in the design of detailed programmes of work that will change the face of an organisation.

 - You are confident in your understanding of how people learn, with a massive dose of humility

 We believe in what we do and we understand why our process works, so we talk about ourselves and our approach with confidence.
 There’s no defensiveness, no marketing fog, no apology – but there’s also no arrogance.
 We speak and write as experienced experts – but with a genuine desire to understanding challenging situations and help people work through them.
 We take genuine pleasure in seeing the difference we can make.

 - You are energising but honest